 The school applies its own definitions for faculty and ensures that the definitions are aligned with the mission statement.
-A person cannot be double counted and has to be qualified under one classification.
+A person meeting the school’s definition for more than one category should be designated under one classification per discipline.

-According to standard 15, “Individuals with a graduate degree in law will be considered SA or PA for teaching business law and legal environment of business, subject to ongoing, sustained, and substantive academic and/or professional engagement activities demonstrating currency and relevance related to the teaching field.”
-As we understand this language, if your LLM faculty member is engaged in ongoing, sustained, and substantive academic activities such as scholarly research and other scholarly activities, they can be classified as SA.
-If they remain current through sustained activities related to practicing law or other related activities, they should be classified as PA.
+According to Standard 3, an LLM degree is considered a terminal degree in business for those faculty members teaching taxation and for those teaching courses or modules related to law or aspects related to the legal environment of business (e.g. ethics, sustainability, etc.).
+If a faculty member with an LLM is engaged in ongoing, sustained, and substantive academic activities such as scholarly research and other scholarly activities, they may be classified as SA in Taxation and Law.
+If they remain current through sustained activities related to practicing law or other related activities, they may be classified as PA.

 "Percent of time devoted to mission” is intended to broadly represent and encompass all professional responsibilities of each faculty member, including teaching, research, and other professional responsibilities that may be assigned.
-Table 15-1 should not be developed using a metric that only captures teaching.
-Clearly, for full-time faculty members including those holding administrative roles within the business school/accounting program that also are full time, the “percent of time devoted to mission” is 100 percent.
-For part-time faculty members, something less than 100 percent should be specified.
+The faculty qualifications portion of Table 3-1 should not be developed using a metric that only captures teaching.
+For full-time faculty members including those holding administrative roles within the business school/accounting program, the “percent of time devoted to mission” is 100 percent.
+For part-time faculty members, something less than 100 percent, and the calculation used to determine the percentage, should be specified.

-Faculty members who are on sabbatical leave during periods in which accreditation reports on faculty must be filed should be included in the tables because they are part of “total faculty resources.”
-Since faculty on sabbatical leave do not normally teach, schools should include them in table 15-1 but clearly identify them as on sabbatical leave either in a footnote or other materials that support the data included in the tables.
-Their intellectual contributions would also be reflected on table 2-1.
+Faculty members who are on sabbatical leave (or other short-term leave noted below) should be included in the tables because they are part of the school’s “total faculty resources.”
+Since faculty on sabbatical leave do not normally teach, schools should include them in Table 3-1 but clearly identify them as on sabbatical leave either in a footnote or other materials that support the data included in the tables.
+Typically, there would not be data entered into the sufficiency columns.
+For faculty members on sabbatical leave, their intellectual contributions would also be reflected on Table 8-1.
 The same guidelines apply for faculty members who are visiting at other schools, are on sick leave, Fulbright fellowships, etc.

 Business communication faculty may normally be excluded from these analyses to the extent they are teaching business communications classes in writing and speaking.
 The same applies to faculty in the business unit teaching general education classes.
-If these faculty members teach traditional business subjects (see part 2, section 2 under eligibility criteria for a list of traditional business subjects), they would be included in standard 5 and 15 analyses to the extent of this teaching.
+If these faculty members teach traditional business subjects they would be included in Standard 3 analyses to the extent of this teaching.
 Clear disclosure of the treatment of such faculty housed in the business school should be provided.